Skip to content

 7. ATmega328p ICSP Program header

-1.1 Initial Shipping – Adds 0.1uF Cap and 10K Resistor to reset line
+Versions: 1.0 Development 1.1 Initial Shipping - Adds 0.1uF Cap and 10K Resistor to reset line

-The TinyISP-Tuner makes programming and tuning ATtiny Microcontrollers a snap.
+Guide: The TinyISP-Tuner makes programming and tuning ATtiny Microcontrollers a snap.
 Before you begin there are few things you need to download

 A few notes about using the TinyISP-Tuner